Nagendra1997/mesibo-documentation/rpi.md

 ```
 ### 2. Sqlite
-Install sqlite and development packages for your platform.
+Install sqlite and sqlite development packages for your platform.
+An sqlite database is used by Mesibo,to store data on your device.

 #### Debian/Ubuntu
 ```